 Right.

-And I I think that's a common misconception that people have is that they think to compete in the female category, you have to go full reassignment, you know, that full transition, but that's not what we were seeing.
+And I think that's a common misconception that people have is that they think to compete in the female category, you have to go full reassignment, you know, that full transition.

-We were seeing a biological man who took hormone suppressors for not even a year, um, still fully intact with male genitalia competing against the women.
+We were seeing a biological man who took hormone suppressors for not even a year, still fully intact with male genitalia competing against the women.

 It was essentially a biological man that grew out the hair.

-So we were not going to be able to do that.
+And we were not going to be able to do that.

-I want to know your your what got you to this championship level that you're at, because you're performing at such a high level.
+Let me just give you the what got you to this championship level that you're at because you're performing at such a high level.

 I know in the case of my daughter, since she was seven years old, she began a journey into athletics.

-She's now a junior in college uh in division one sports, and but throughout these years, especially when she got to her high school years, she was training in her sport for at least two two and a half hours a day.
+But throughout these years, especially when she got to her high school years, she was training in her sport for at least two, two and a half hours a day.

-These were hardcore serious workouts, and then she'd have to come home and study.
+And then she'd have to come home and study.

-She'd give up a lunch period so she can turn it into training, and in the car, she'd be eating her lunch, you know, on the way to begin her daily regimen of practicing.
+And in the car, she'd be eating her lunch, you know, on the way to begin her daily regimen of practicing.

-Practice wasn't one day a week, it was seven days a week.
+Practice wasn't one day a week.

-So there's so much that goes into being a high performing athlete like you are.
+So there's so much that goes into being a high-performing athlete like you are.

 Right.